 Although you probably won't fall asleep as easily or sleep as well at the sleep center as you do at home, this usually doesn't affect the test results.
 A full night's sleep isn't required to obtain accurate polysomnography results.

-In the morning, the sensors are removed, and you may leave the sleep center.
-You're given an appointment for a follow-up visit with the doctor who recommended the test.
+In the morning, the sensors are removed before you leave the sleep center.
+You're scheduled for a follow-up appointment with the doctor who recommended the test.
 You can return to your usual activities after polysomnography.